-Live.
-Born in Chicago, Illinois, United States of America during the late ‘70s to a college administrator, who went on to be a faculty member as well as an associate dean, and an artist, who became a full-time homemaker that raised my two sisters and myself, I had always been fascinated with technology and engineering.
-While both of my parents were born in the US I relate to both families ancestries and traditions which originated in the Eastern European countries of Poland and Ukraine.
-English had always been the primary language spoken in our household and utilized on a daily basis yet through our extended nuclear family, and having my mother’s parents live with us through the 80s, we understood various Polish and Ukrainian phrases and often listened to my Grandmother’s conversations with relatives in both countries (though upon her death we’ve lost connection with them).
-Having my grandfather around during my elementary school years I developed many hands on skills from his prior experience as a carpenter and tradesman.
+Live I was Born in Chicago, Illinois, USA during the late ‘70s.
+My father was a college administrator, tenured faculty member and dean at DePaul University.
+My mother was an artist and full-time homemaker that raised my two sisters and me.
+I am infatuated with technology, engineering and design.
+While I am the third generation of my family born in the USA, I found myself relating to my family’s traditions which originated in Poland and Ukraine.
+English had always been the primary language spoken at home, but having my mother’s parents live with us through the 80s we understood basic Polish and Ukrainian phrases.
+We often listened to my Grandmother’s phone conversations with relatives.
+Through my grandfather I developed many hands-on skills from his prior experience as a carpenter and tradesman.

-Create.
-During my father’s doctoral work, in the late 80s into the early 90s, he was attending a remote program in Florida while living in Chicago which required him to have a computer with a modem and internet access.
-Just over 10 years old, I was provided my first hands on experience with an 8088 and started my exploration of computing and trying to manipulate this intriguing device.
+Create During my father’s doctoral work, in the late 80s into the early 90s, he was attending a remote program in Florida while living in Chicago which required him to have a computer with a modem and internet access.
+Just over 10 years old, I was provided my first hands on experience with an Zenith Data Systems 8088 and started my exploration of computing and trying to manipulate this intriguing device.
 Starting with BasicA I learned functional programming and the limitations of sand boxed languages.
-I continued exploring these limitations and learned many things along with various friends, typically from books we would read in book stores or elder siblings who had experience with programming.
-I went on to self-teach myself x86 assembler, while picking up Apple Basic and Pascal in high school courses.
+I continued exploring these limitations and learned many things along with various friends, typically from books we would read in book stores, or from elder siblings who had experience with programming.
+I went on to self-teach myself x86 assembly, while picking up Apple Basic and Turbo Pascal in high school courses.
 My curiosity lead me to learning about bulletin board systems (BBS) and lead to my experience creating ANSi artwork and writing code while being a systems operator (SysOp) of my own BBS The 7th Seal: Nuclear Sunrise in the 708 area code (through the expansion of the suburban Chicago areas we were migrated to the 630 area code during operations).